Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

-When the ring of coefficients is a number field, following the ideas of \cite{vaish,aps}, we show that the perverse homotopy t-structure induces a t-structure on the stable $\infty$-category $\DM^A_{\et,c}(S,R)$.
-This t-structure is therefore the perverse motivic t-structure.
-Furthermore, if $p$ is a prime number, if the scheme $S$ is of finite type over $\mb{F}_p$ and if $\Lambda$ is an $\ell$-adic field, we defined in \cite{aps} a perverse homotopy t-structure on the category $\mc{D}^A(S,\Lambda)$ of Artin $\ell$-adic sheaves.
-We show in this paper that if $K$ is a number field and if $v$ is a valuation on $K$ which does not extend the $\ell$-adic valuation, the $v$-adic realization functor is t-exact when both sides are endowed with the perverse homotopy t-structure.
+When the ring of coefficients is $\Q$, following the ideas of \cite{vaish,aps}, \Cref{intro locality} allows us to prove: \begin{introprop} (\Cref{main thm rationnel}) Let $S$ be an excellent scheme.
+The perverse homotopy t-structure exists on $\DM^A_{\et,c}(S,\Q)$. \end{introprop} Furthermore, if $p$ is a prime number, if the scheme $S$ is of finite type over $\mb{F}_p$, we defined in \cite{aps} the perverse homotopy t-structure on the category $\mc{D}^A(S,\Q_\ell)$ of Artin $\ell$-adic sheaves.
+We show that the $\ell$-adic realization is t-exact (\Cref{main thm rationnel}).

-We then prove Affine Lefschetz Properties which will play a key role in the rest of the text. \begin{theorem*}(\Cref{lefschetz affine 2Q} and \Cref{Affine Lefschetz direct image}) Let $S$ be an excellent scheme, let $f\colon X\rar S$ be a quasi-finite morphism and let $K$ be a number field.
+We can then prove our first analogue of Artin's vanishing Theorem. \begin{introthm} (\Cref{lefschetz affine 2Q}) , let $f\colon X\rar S$ be a quasi-finite affine morphism.
 Assume that the scheme $X$ is nil-regular.